 - Be part of the global transition towards a resilient, sustainable, organic, ecological & regenerative food production system

-- Bring together capital investment, with real returns in organic farmland
+- Bring together capital investment, with sustainable returns in organic farmland, business and related assets

-- Increase the number of hectares of protected biodiversity, woodlands, wetlands & healthy ecosystems across the Australian agricultural landscape.
+- Increase the amount and value of protected biodiversity, woodlands, wetlands & healthy ecosystems across the Australian agricultural landscape.

 - Build more carbon resilience & increase carbon stores across farming & forestry systems.